mstuttgart/hostile-terraqueo/README.md

 # Install

-This game is avaliable in Ithio.io project page [here](https://mstuttgart.itch.io/hostile-terraqueo).
+This game is avaliable to download in Ithio.io project page [here](https://mstuttgart.itch.io/hostile-terraqueo).

 To run Linux version, please add run permission to executable: